-Teachers
+Teachers.

 This is an unfunded scheme administered by the Scottish Public Pensions Agency.
 The pension costs included in the accounts reflect the contribution rate set by the Scottish Executive on the basis of a notional fund.
-The Scottish Teachers' Superannuation Scheme is an unfunded scheme administered nationally by the Scottish Executive.
-Guidance issued by CIPFA/LASAAC concludes that the assets and liabilities underlying the scheme are not identifiable at individual employer level on a consistent basis and, accordingly, there are no FRS17 disclosure requirements.

 Other Employees:

 Other employees, subject to certain qualifying criteria, are eligible to join the Local Government Pension Scheme.
 The pension costs included in the accounts have been determined in accordance with Financial Reporting Standard 17 (Retirement Benefits).